By MICK ROBERTS ©

 Murphy first came to notoriety in the Illawarra during the mid 1850s when he was literally hauled by the local constabulary before the magistrates for drink related crime.
 He wasn’t a stranger to the crime, and had spent time in Sydney’s notorious Darlinghurst Gaol previously.

-The Wollongong horse races were Donkey’s ruin, with him often getting on the grog before the races and as a consequence spending time in the Wollongong lock-up.
+The Wollongong horse races were Donkey’s undoing, with him often getting on the grog before the races and as a consequence spending time in the Wollongong lock-up.
 He seems to have been in the main a harmless character, a likeable bloke when sober, but a ‘pest’ and a target for insults and jokes when on the grog.

 Most colonial settlements had a ‘Donkey Jack’ or two.
 They were heavy drinking odd-jobs men, often homeless and relying on the goodwill of others.